acturtle/cashflower/docs/output.rst

 The :code:`main` model point set can not have multiple records so the record is always 1.
 Other model point sets may have multiple records.
 In this example, the second model point in the :code:`fund` model point set has 2 records.

-The number of projection periods is settable with :code:`T_OUTPUT_MAX`.
+The number of projection periods is settable with :code:`T_MAX_OUTPUT`.
 The individual output includes both model variables and constants.

 |